Mick McCarthy: Cardiff City

 On 22 January 2021, McCarthy was appointed as manager of Cardiff City, following the sacking of Neil Harris.
 He signed a contract until the end of the season.
 His reign started with games against two of his former teams from his playing-days; Barnsley and Millwall – both of which ended as draws.
 His first win as Cardiff manager came in the following game, a 2–0 win against Bristol City.
 After making an unbeaten start to his reign at the club, a run that included a six-game winning streak, McCarthy signed a new two-year deal with the club on 4 March 2021.
 Cardiff finished the season in 8th place.

-Despite losing one of their opening six matches at the start of the following season, a run of results followed which saw Cardiff drop as low as 21st in the table.
+Despite losing just one of their opening six matches at the start of the following season, a poor run of results followed which saw Cardiff drop as low as 21st in the table.
 On 23 October 2021, after suffering a club-record eighth successive loss of the season at the hands of Middlesbrough, McCarthy left the club by mutual consent.

 Blackpool

-On 19 January 2023, McCarthy was appointed head coach of the Championship's second-bottom placed club Blackpool on a short-term contract until the end of the season.
+On 19 January 2023, McCarthy was appointed head coach of the Championship club Blackpool on a short-term contract until the end of the season.
+On 8 April 2023, McCarthy left Blackpool by mutual consent, following a 3–1 home defeat to Cardiff the previous day.
+He achieved two wins in his 14 games in charge, losing nine of them, which left the club second-bottom (where they were when he took over).
+"With results on the pitch not improving in recent weeks, the decision has been agreed by both parties that a change is needed," the club said in a statement.

 Personal life

-McCarthy's brother-in-law is Robert Elstone, formerly Chief Executive of Everton F.C..
+McCarthy's brother-in-law is Robert Elstone, formerly Chief Executive of Everton.